-Still… Consider Fields’ two basic theses: All screenplays must have a three-act structure, and all scripts must have regularly-spaced “plot points.”
+Still… Consider Fields’ two basic theses: All screenplays must have a three-act structure, and all scripts must have regularly spaced “plot points.”
 And he has examples!
 Famous examples!
 Pick any random thousand movies and look for ways to cram your dicta into them.
-Doubtless you can create any sort of drivel in the form of a rubric and shoehorn whatever contrivances you wish onto their surfaces.
-But for all that Field championed items such as Robert Towne’s script for Chinatown, his hideously influential Screenplay relied upon the formulaic in all things.
+Doubtless, you can create any sort of drivel in the form of a rubric and shoehorn whatever contrivances you wish onto their surfaces.
+But for all that Field championed items such as Robert Towne’s script for Chinatown, his horribly influential Screenplay relied upon the formulaic in all things.
 It demanded the clichéd; it deified hackwork.
-That Chinatown itself violates nearly every one of Field’s precepts for a successful screenplay is merely risible icing on an especially indigestible cake.
+That Chinatown itself violates nearly every one of Field’s precepts for a successful screenplay is merely rancid icing on an especially indigestible cake.

 In the Fieldsian universe, there must never be a Greed, or a Magnificent Ambersons (let alone a Citizen Kane.)
 Or a Klute, a Nashville, a Cabaret, a Godfather, a GoodFellas.
 Brigid O’Shaughnassy must get off at the end, and fall into Sam Spade’s arms.
 McCabe must rise from that snowbank and rescue Mrs. Miller from her opium dream.
 The Blind Girl simply has to fall in love with the Tramp.
 Scottie will pull Madeline back from the edge of the tower, Norma Desmond will refrain from shooting Joe Gillis in time to show him the error of his ways and send him back to Betty Schaefer’s arms, the Wild Bunch will ride off together into the sunset with Robert Ryan, and Evelyn Mulwray will escape her father and drive away, laughing, with J.J.
 Gittes.
 Endings must be tidy — and, above all, happy.
 Ambiguities must be expunged.
 Nihilism and despair must be conquered by the magic wand of positive thinking.
 Pre-adolescent dreaming must prevail.
 Dialogue may occasionally be piquant, but shall not be permitted to go over anyone’s head.
 No shading allowed.

 Precisely what has, over the past two or three decades, gradually driven from the theatres of America we who once lived to go to the movies.